jlfaucher/executor/sandbox/jlf/packages/pipeline/pipe_readme.txt

 pipeStages
 ----------

+All the pipe stages support the common option "memorize[.tag]".

+For the pipe stages supporting the option "recursive", an option "recursive.memorize" is available.
+The common option "memorize[.tag]" is still needed to assign a tag.

-.ItemToIndexItem : I1 -- 01 -- Assuming item is an array [index, item], write index & item
+.ItemToIndexItem : I1 -- O1 -- Assuming item is an array [index, item], write index & item

 .SecondaryConnector : I1 --> I2 -- adapter which forwards to its follower's secondary input